bettar/coionico/myBook.typ

 #line(length: 100%)
 === Triad pairs
-- First choose two triads that fit a particular harmony and don't have any notes in common.
+- First choose two triads that fit a particular harmony and don't have any notes in common
+- To have more movement, choose two adjacecnt triads because they don't have any repeated notes (they create a hexatonic scale). @marbinTriads
 - Then create melodic lines by alternating patterns of 3 notes of the first chord, followed by 3 notes from the second chord, using inversions of the chords in any combination.

 Possible pairs: @jlv